Choosing a project

 OUH Quality Priorities

-In addition, the OUH defines their own quality priorities.
-The below list taken from:
+In addition, the OUH defines their own quality priorities:

-- Launching and embedding the National Early Warning Score
+- Launching the new version of the National Early Warning Score (NEWS2)

-- Patient portal – better interaction with hospital services
+- Patient Portal to support better interaction with hospital services